ShirelDahan/YOLOv4/README.md

    and if you named your repository something different, replace yolov4-custom-detection with your repository’s name.}
 2. **Open Google Colab:**
-   - Upload the notebook files from the colab_notebooks folder to your Google Colab.
+   - Upload the notebook files from the ipynb folder to your Google Colab.
    - Follow the instructions within each notebook.

   ### Dataset